-How Could an Expunction Lawyer Help?
+How Could an Expungement Lawyer Help?

 Expungement vs. Record Sealing

-This means certain private parties such as landlords and employers will not be able to see it, and you do not need to disclose that the arrest even occurred.
-The main difference is that law enforcement and the court system will still have access to the record.
+This means certain private parties like landlords and employers can’t see it, and you do not need to disclose that the arrest even occurred.
+The main difference is that law enforcement and the court system still have access to the record.

 Common Questions and Answers